JoshCheek/8-LoLambda/lecture/022_why_it_is_interesting.md

 Why the lambda calculus is interesting
 --------------------------------------

-Haskell made me a determinist.
+Haskell (which was named after Haskell Curry) made me a determinist.
 All my logic was leading to something like that, but I couldn't conceive of how it was able to explain what I perceived as free will.
 Once I played with Haskell, I saw that things which appear to change